layadang/monopoly-board-game/README.md

 For the sake of simplicity, we will NOT implement ability to:
 - Upgrade properties (i.e. build houses and hotels),
 - Chance/community chest cards,
-- Going to jail.
+- Going to jail, and
-- Auction off owned property when rent cannot be paid (so player automatically loses if they cannot pay rent)
+- Auction off owned property when rent cannot be paid (so player automatically loses if they cannot pay rent).

 ## Methodology
 ### Game Logic Implementation
 We will begin by building the logic for the Monopoly board game and players as Python objects.
-The board class will follow available data on the classic Board and keep track of property information (price, tax, neighborhood).
-The player class has the ability to roll the dice(s), keep track of owned property and wealth, and specify a player's auction strategy.
+The `Board` class will follow available data on the classic Board and keep track of property information (price, tax, neighborhood).
+The `Player` class has the ability to roll the dice(s), keep track of owned property and wealth, and specify a player's auction strategy.

-To recap the rules of Monopoly and key game elements:
+As a recap the rules of Monopoly and key game elements:
 1. **Board Layout**:
-   - The board consists of 40 squares, including properties, utilities, railroads, and special spaces (like "Go" and "Free Parking").
+   - The board consists of 40 squares, including properties, utilities, railroads, and special spaces (like "Go," "Free Parking," and "Income Tax").
    - Properties are divided into neighborhoods or color groups.

 2. **Properties**: